Rathinavelkumar/RathnaSchools/content/fairy_tales/the-magic-paintbrush.md

 # The Magic Paintbrush

-Lila received a paintbrush that brought her drawings to life.
-She painted food for the hungry and houses for the homeless.
-But when a greedy man tried to steal the brush, it stopped working for him.

-Lila continued to use her gift to help others, showing that kindness makes magic real.
+In a bustling town, there lived a young artist named **Mina** who dreamed of painting wonders.
+One rainy afternoon, she discovered an old paintbrush in her grandmother’s attic.
+When she dipped it in paint, the colors shimmered and sparkled!

+Mina soon realized that anything she painted with the magic brush came to life.
+She painted birds that sang, flowers that danced, and even a rainbow that arched across the sky.

+But Mina used her gift wisely, painting only to help others and bring joy.
+When the townsfolk saw her kindness, they celebrated her magical art, and Mina’s heart overflowed with happiness.

+> **Moral of the story:** Use your talents to bring happiness and help others.